 Authority Provisions Cost Sharing (Federal/ Non-Federal)

 Construction OMRR&R

 Water Supply Grants permanent Sponsor must contract 100% reimbursement

 Storage rights to use the storage to provide 100% of the O&M on an

 space to the sponsor reimbursement of the annual basis and

 Water Supply upon completion of the costs allocated to water repairs, reconstruction

 Act '58 payments of the cost of supply within the life of and major

 storage. the project but not more rehabilitation and

 P.L.
 88-140, than 30 years from the replacements, as they

 Permanent initial use of the are required for

 Rights to Storage projects for water storage allocated to

 supply. water supply.

 Section 932,

 WRDA '86 For new projects

 reimbursement is based

 Section $103(c(2))$ on the actual

 and (3), WRDA development costs

-'86 allocated to water
+' 86 allocated to water

 supply storage and shall

 be made during the

 period of construction.

 For reallocations,

 reimbursement is based

 on the highest of

 benefits or revenues

 foregone, the

 replacement cost or the

 updated cost of storage.

-Additional Consid erations for Water Supply Storage:
+Additional Considerations for Water Supply Storage:

-10% of benefits fo r new projects must be flo od control or navigation.
+10% of benefits for new projects must be flood control or navigation.

 Authority Provisions Cost Sharing (Federal/ Non-Federal)

 Construction OMRR&R

 Water Supply, ASA(CW) can enter For the period of use,

 Surplus Water into contracts with user pays an annual

 states, private concerns amount based on the

 Section 6, FCA and individuals at updated cost of storage

-'44 prices and terms plus OMRR&R.
+·44 prices and terms plus OMRR&R.

 ASA(CW) finds

 reasonable, to provide

 surplus water or

 temporary use of

 available storage from

 Corps reservoirs for

 domestic and industrial

 uses, rather than

 reallocating and

 granting a permanent

 right to storage.

-erations for Water Supply, -
+Additional Consid erations for Water Supply, Surplus Water:

-0 have been provided in the r 1
+The storage must h nave been provided in the r eservoir for some other pu rpose not yet being

-ter would have been more -
+realized, or the wa ter would have been more beneficially used as M&I water than for

-es.
-The use must not signi -
+authorized purpose es.
+The use must not signif ficantly affect the authorize ed purposes.
+Such

-contracts are norm ally limited to 5 years, with h provisions for an additio nal 5-year extension.
+contracts are norm ally limited to 5 years, with h provisions for an addition nal 5-year extension.

 Water Supply, When a governor of a The cost assigned to the

 Minor state has declared an water is based on the

-Emergency Withdrawals emergency due to current value of the
+Emergency emergency due to current value of the

-vv unurawais drought, withdrawals of storage, with a
+Withdrawals drought, withdrawals of storage, with a

-Saction 6 ECA up to 50-acree feet of minimum of \$50 per
+up to 50-acree feet of minimum of \$50 per

-Section 6, FCA '44 storage may be permitted for domestic year.
+Section 6, FCA storage may be year.
 The project

-44 and industrial uses for a manager signs the permit.
+' 44 permitted for domestic manager signs the

-period of up to 1 year. permu.
+and industrial uses for a permit.

 period of up to 1 year.